Event filters

 Loading

 Find the best history events and make the most of your time in Brisbane.
-From music to gaming and more, we have the biggest event range and best discovery experience, there's something for everyone.
+From music to science and more, we have the biggest event range and best discovery experience, there's something for everyone.

 Discover Newstead House, Brisbane's oldest surviving domestic dwelling, originally built in 1846 for Patrick Leslie.
 This historic site highlights its evolution from a Colonial Georgian-style cottage into a classic Queensland homestead.
 The guided tour begins at 2pm and lasts approximately 60 minutes, offering insights into the rich history and architecture of the property.
 Experience the charm and heritage of this iconic landmark.